mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Beyond maintenance, more code means that new features are more expensive to build.
 If your app has zero features, it's easy to build the first one.
 If your app already has 20 features, you have to put a lot more thought into how your 21st feature integrates with everything else.

-So, I haven't figured out a way for us to go significantly faster, but I've learned to adjust my expecations about feature pace.
+So, I haven't figured out a way for us to go significantly faster, but I've learned to temper my expecations about feature pace.
 And I've adjusted how I estimate dev costs to account for our more complex codebase.

 ### Most support escalation can happpen asynchronously